Lomax inspires Saints return to form against Wire

 Reigning champions St Helens rediscovered their form with a stirring Jonny Lomax-inspired victory against Super League leaders Warrington Wolves.

-Having lost the last two, Saints roared into life with three first-half tries from Konrad Hurrell, Lomax and Will Hopoate, with Matty Russell in reply.
+Having lost the last two, Saints roared into life with three first-half tries from Konrad Hurrell, Lomax and Will Hopoate, with Matty Russell replying.

-Warrington had rallied at the end of the first 40, but Saints and Jon Bennison scored first in the second.
+Warrington had rallied at the end of the first 40, but Saints' Jon Bennison scored first in the second.

 Joey Lussick's goal extended the lead and Tee Ritson's flying try sealed it.